levelupcc/level-up/_pages/you-the-trainer/icebreakers-and-energizers/icebreakers-and-energizers.md

 - **Instructions:**
 	- Have everyone in a circle (standing or sitting up).
 	- Each person takes turns saying their first name, a name of an animal that has the first letter of their name, and a sound associated with that animal.
 (For example, "I'm Dana, a dog, woof woof!").
 	- After the first person starts, the person next to them will need to start with the previous person's name, animal and sound before saying their own name, animal and sound (for example, "Dana, a dog, woof woof!
-I'm Charlie, a cat, meowâ€¦")
+I'm Charlie, a cat, meow…")
 	- The third person after the second person will have to start with the first person's name, animal and sound, **and** the second person's name, animal and sound before stating their own name animal and sound (for example, Dana, a dog, woof woof!
 Charlie, a cat, meow...
 I'm Barbara, a bird, chirp chirp").
 	- The steps above repeat until the game once again reaches the first person, who now has to do **everyone's** names, animals and sounds!
 <br><br>